dotnet/arcade/Documentation/DependencyFlowOnboarding.md

 ##### 3.6.
 Associate a branch with a channel

 This will associate each new build of a specific branch in a repository with a channel.
-For most .NET Core repositories, 'master' shoulid be associated with '.NET Core 3 Dev'.
+For most .NET Core repositories, 'master' should be associated with '.NET Core 3 Dev'.

 1. Run the following darc command:
    ```